 - Unreasonable delay or denial or your underinsured motorist claim

 It is crucial to have underinsured and uninsured motorist insurance because uninsured drivers usually lack the financial means to pay for the harm they cause.
 However, you may find yourself waiting for compensation for your injuries and vehicle damage for months or even years if your insurance company acts in bad faith.

 Fighting Insurance Companies for You

 The Max Law Firm is committed to defending the rights of the injured and aggrieved.
-Our dedicated legal team fights for fair and complete compensation from insurers that, all too frequently, put profits ahead of people.
+Our attorney Raj Chohan and his team fights for fair and complete compensation from insurers that, all too frequently, put profits ahead of people.
 We know how insurance companies work and we know how to spot when they are not acting in good faith.